 It’s not a mystery anymore.

-The answers to these under-the-radar questions about your body is your fascia (pronounced fah-sha).
+The answer to these under-the-radar questions about your body is your fascia (pronounced fah-sha).
 But why haven’t we heard more about it in the same breath we talk about acupuncture, cryotherapy, or keto?

-- “It’s like the white stringy gook on a raw chicken breast.”
+- “It’s like the white stringy goo on a raw chicken breast.”

 - “It’s basically muscles.”